sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 titleCase("hello, world!") // "Hello, World!"
 ```

-This powerful feature of functions lets you decompose big problems into small ones and reuse more of your work.
+This feature of functions lets you decompose big problems into small ones and reuse more of your work.

 ## Declaring functions